 The socio-economic characteristic of the existing location should be identified.
 The impacts of the proposed project on the socio-economic environment should then be analysed.
-The analysis should include the use of land, the main economic activities e.g. tourism, agriculture, the social level within nearby communities, employment levels and the existence of archaeological or historical sites.
+The analysis should include the use of land, the main economic activities e.g. tourism, agriculture, the social level within nearby communities, employment levels and the existence of archaeological or historical sites, cultural sites, shrines, burial sites, RAMSAR sites, etc.